Disappointment and relief over US ruling on cake for gay couple

-NEW YORK, June 4 (Thomson Reuters Foundation) - Supporters of LGBT rights greeted with dismay and relief a U.S. Supreme Court ruling on Monday in favor of a Christian baker who refused to make a wedding cake for a gay couple, saying the decision was unlikely to have a sweeping legal impact.
+NEW YORK (Thomson Reuters Foundation) - Supporters of LGBT rights greeted with dismay and relief a U.S. Supreme Court ruling on Monday in favor of a Christian baker who refused to make a wedding cake for a gay couple, saying the decision was unlikely to have a sweeping legal impact.

 The nation’s highest court said the baker’s religious rights were violated when a state Civil Rights Commission decided he had broken Colorado’s anti-discrimination law.